 Our comprehensive guide will walk you through finding the right help, at the right price.
 In a hurry?
 Download our printable Q&A guide to have handy when you speak with providers.

-Step 1 - Deciding On Detox Or Rehab
+Step 1 - Detox .v.
+Rehab

 A normal stay for alcohol or drug treatment would include the three stages of detoxification, rehabilitation, and aftercare planning.
 But there's no point in spending more than you have to.